ing058/airdrop-consistency-analysis/README.md

 ## Key Findings

-- Users with sufficient behavioral diversity but shorter activity duration were significantly less likely to obtain Full Access.
+- Among users with sufficient behavioral diversity, shorter activity duration was strongly associated with failure to obtain Full Access.
-- Activity consistency appears to function as a gating factor, complementing behavioral diversity rather than replacing it.
+- Activity consistency appears to act as a gating factor, complementing behavioral diversity rather than replacing it.
+- Higher consistency scores among Full Access users indicate that sustained participation over time matters more than short-term activity spikes.

 ## Interpretation